Alternative dispute resolution

-Alternative dispute resolution (ADR) typically achieves a high rate of success.
+Alternative dispute resolution (ADR) is an alternative to going to court to resolve your dispute.
+ADR typically achieves a high rate of success.
 Some studies show that ADR clients can save up to 95% of the costs they would have outlaid going to court.

 In ADR, neutral third-party mediators work with disputing parties to achieve a negotiated settlement in a way that encourages common sense, seeks practical solutions and preserves business relationships.